Bachchu Kadu

-He is currently President of Divyang Mantralaya (Ministry) Maharashtra State (Cabinet Minister Rank).
+He was President of Divyang Mantralaya (Ministry) Maharashtra State (Cabinet Minister Rank).

 Career

-On 19 October 2014, Kadu won the assembly election, defeating congress candidate Bablu Deshmukh candidate by more than 10000 votes.
+On 19 October 2014, Kadu won the assembly election, defeating congress candidate Bablu Deshmukh by more than 10000 votes.
 This was the first time in Achalpur assembly elections that a candidate won three times in succession.
-In 2019 election he won the assembly election by total of 81,252 votes which is 44% of the total voters.
-In 2024 election he lost to BJP candidate by 12,131 votes.
+In 2019, he won the assembly election by a total of 81,252 votes which is 44% of the total votes polled.
+In the 2024 election he lost to BJP candidate by 12,131 votes.
 He is the first candidate to be elected for a fourth consecutive term in Achalpur Assembly elections.
-He is leader of Prahar Janshakti Party.
-He is part of newly formed MahaVikas Aaghadi or MVA, the banner called Prahar Yuvashakti Sanghatana that became the Prahar Party.
+He is a leader of Prahar Janshakti Party.
+He is part of the newly formed MahaVikas Aaghadi or MVA, the banner called Prahar Yuvashakti Sanghatana that became the Prahar Party.
 He then rebelled against MVA along with Eknath Shinde in 2022 Maharashtra political crisis.

 In March 2023, he sparked controversy when he said stray dogs should be sent to Assam to be eaten for dog meat.

-On 22 April 2017, Punjab Bharatiya Janata Party MP Hema Malini said she would take action against Kadu for making derogatory comments towards Malini days earlier.
+On 22 April 2017, Punjab Bharatiya Janata Party MP Hema Malini said she would take action against Kadu for making derogatory comments towards her days earlier.

-In Loksabha 2024 elections Bacchu Kadu's Prahaar Janshakti Party has given a candidate from Amravati Constituency.
+In the 2024 Lok sabha elections Bacchu Kadu's Prahaar Janshakti Party has given a candidate from Amravati Constituency.
 This move was taken as a response for BJP announcing candidature of controversial candidate Navneet Rana.